AkimuraNg/TASO_RY/README.md

 git rebase
 ```
 ## Description
-The goal of this project is to create (or fix) TAMK TASO RY webpage.
-React could be used for this project.
+The main objective of this project is to re-create a webpage for TAMK's TASO club as there are some problems happen with TASO current webpage.
+The new website can be a new one with new design and features, or can be a replica of the existing website.
+The development software which will be used for the new website can be REACT, this will help the maintenances easier.
 ## Badge
 Will be listed in the future.
 ## Visuals